gabejohnsnn/quickdeck-data-system/INSTALL.md

 - **Strain Gauge Not Working**: Verify connections between the strain gauge, HX711 module, and Arduino.
 Check that the strain gauge is properly attached to the test specimen.

 - **Motion Sensor Not Working**: Check I2C connections and addresses.
 Ensure that the MPU6050 sensors are properly powered.

+- **Python Compatibility Issues**: Use the patch file or switch to Python 3.10 for maximum compatibility.

 For more detailed information, refer to the technical documentation in the instrumentation plan.